fluttered-book/fluttered-book.github.io/content/docs/learning-dart/constructors.md

 }
 ```

-Assigning parameters directly to instance fields is very common.
+Assigning parameters directly to instance fields is so common that the Dart
-Luckily the Dart designers made a nice shorthand for us.
+designers made a nice shorthand for us.

 ```dart
 class Point {